Tuesday 21st January 2020

 Why would I want to edit it?

 You might be completely happy with the standard set of attributes, but what if you want to record something such as a user’s job role or if they are temporary?
-This is when it is useful to add things to your account schema and there are options ranging from simple yes/no checkboxes to definable lists.
+This is when it is useful to add things to your account schema via the schema editor.
+There are options ranging from simple yes/no checkboxes to definable lists.
 These all become searchable so you could then find all the temporary users within your system.

 You can also tell the system which of the attributes should be recorded for use in reports – e.g. if you had a job role attribute set up you could get your statistics broken down by it and compare the usage of your doctor colleagues with that of the midwives.